Quantum versus Classical Online Streaming Algorithms with Advice: The Black Hats Method for Constructing Online Minimization Problems

-Let us describe ``Black Hats Method'' method from \cite{kkkrym2017} that allows to construct hard online minimization problems.
-In the paper we discuss Boolean function $f$, but in fact we consider a family of Boolean functions $f=\{f_1,f_2,\dots\}$, for $f_m:\{0,1\}^m\to\{0,1\}$.
-We use notation $f(X)$ for $f_m(X)$ if length of $X$ is $m$ and it is clear from the context.
+Let us present a ``Black Hats Method'' which allows us to construct hard online minimization problems.
+It was defined in \cite{kkkrym2017}.
+In this paper, we say a Boolean function $f$, but in fact we consider a family of Boolean functions $f=\{f_1,f_2,\dots\}$, for $f_m:\{0,1\}^m\to\{0,1\}$.
+We use notation $f(X)$ for $f_m(X)$ if the length of $X$ is $m$ and if it is clear from the context.

-Suppose we have Boolean function $f$ and positive integers $k,r,w,t$, where $k$ mod $t=0$.
-Then online minimization problem $BH^t_{k,r,w}(f)$ is following.
+Suppose we have a Boolean function $f$ and positive integers $k,r,w,t$, where $k$ mod $t=0$, $r<w$.
+We define the online minimization problem $BH^t_{k,r,w}(f)$ as follows.
 We have $k$ guardians and $k$ prisoners.
 They stay one by one in a line like $ G_1 P_1 G_2 P_2 \dots$, where $G_i$ is a guardian, $P_i$ is a prisoner.
-Prisoner $P_i$ has input $X_i$ of length $m_i$ and computes function $f_{m_i}(X_i)$.
-If the result is $1$, then a prisoner paints his hat black, otherwise he paints it white.
-Each guardian wants to know a parity of a number of following black hats.
-We separate sequential guardians into $t$ blocks.
-The cost of a block is $r$ if all guardians of the block are right, and $w$ otherwise.
+The prisoner $P_i$ has an input $X_i$ of length $m_i$ and computes a function $f_{m_i}(X_i)$.
+If the result is $1$, then the prisoner paints his hat black; otherwise, he paints it white.
+Each guardian wants to know whether a number of following black hats is odd.
+We can say that the $i$-th guardian wants to compute $\bigoplus_{i=j}^k f_{m_i}(X_i)$.
+Formally, the problem is